yuenalaw/languageappreport/main.typ

   text("Primary"),
-  text("Transcripts can be generated from the app"), text("Primary"), text("App can identify important sentences and phrases from the transcripts"), text("Primary"), text("App can generate review questions relevant to the user"), text("Secondary"),
+  text("Transcripts can be generated from the app"), text("Primary"), text("Flashcards can be created from the transcripts"), text("Primary"), text("App can generate review questions relevant to the user"), text("Secondary"),